 - Send copies of all 1099s when you file your taxes and keep a record for yourself.

-- If you have income that isn’t covered, keep some sort of record should you ever get audited and report it.
-You must pay on all your income, regardless if there’s a record or not.
+- If you have income that isn’t covered, keep some sort of record in case you should ever get audited and report it.
+You must pay tax on all your income, regardless of if there’s a formal record or not.
 This includes cash!